 The proceeds from this action will go into the estate and will be distributed according to the will, estate plan, or court-determined plan.
 The personal representative must be the party named in the victim’s estate plan or named during the probate process.

-An Alpharetta wrongful death lawyer may be able to help you pursue a wrongful death case if you qualify.
+A wrongful death lawyer in Alpharetta may be able to help you pursue a wrongful death case if you qualify.
 Let our legal team review your loved one’s accident and determine if you meet the criteria.
-You can speak to a member of the Bader Scott Injury Lawyers team today by calling (404) 888-8888.
+You can speak to a member of the Bader Scott team today about the specific details of your case.

 For a free legal consultation with a wrongful death lawyer serving Alpharetta, call (404) 888-8888